whitedl/CEVAC/scripts/wap/Experimentation.md

 		* WAP 203 is less intuitive.
 Perhaps there has been a class in that room this week?
 		* WAP 303 might also be offices
+* On 06/03, to determine just how waps work, we'll be conducting the following:
+  1. A second pass through the building
+	   * Was the first pass an anomaly?
+	2. Walking around the outside of the building (mainly testing the porch)
+		 * Curious about RSSI
+	3. Turning the wifi on and off at different locations
+	   * We can check the IP address of the connected router via our phones: are they different before and after connection?
+How often do they change throughout the Watt center?